 Design Control procedures ensure that the design meets applicable regulatory requirements, and that design activities are carried out in a planned and controlled manner.
 Procedures describe responsibilities for design interface, control, verification, and change.
 Approved procedures govern translation of applicable customer and regulatory requirements and design bases into design, procurement, and procedural documents, as well as controlling the design documents and design document distribution.
-Computer programs used to calculate or develop quality related data, used in important-to-safety and safety-related items and activities, are developed, procured, qualified, and maintained in accordance with NQA-1a-2009, Part II, Subpart 2.7.
+Computer programs used to calculate or develop quality related data are developed, procured, qualified, and maintained in accordance with NQA-1a-2009, Part II, Subpart 2.7.